MrFimaCake/laradin/readme.md

 To configure web server follow these [instructions](https://laravel.com/docs/5.6/installation#configuration).
 To run application in development mode run `php artisan serve` command.

+## Usage

+First of all you need to create account via registration process.
+Go to "Registration"(nav menu link), follow form fields and submit form.
+After registration complete you'll be redirected to login form.
+Use your credentials to sign in.

+If you see "Congratulations" page, click on "Map" menu item to start creating shapes with Google Maps tools.

 ## Framework info
 <p align="center"><img src="https://laravel.com/assets/img/components/logo-laravel.svg"></p>